 - Select a candidate: The process of selecting a candidate is left to the discretion of the hiring supervisor.
 We strongly encourage the collection of a resume and cover letter, as well as conducting an interview prior to the job offer.

-- Work Clearance Form: Upon offering a job to a student, you must ask the student to provide a copy of the work clearance form, which the student can obtain at the One Stop office.
+- Work Clearance Form: Upon offering a job to a student, you must ask the student to provide a copy of the work clearance form, which the student can obtain at Student Employment Office (Lone Mountain, room 204) or online.
 This form is used to ensure a student meets the requirements for starting work and provides supervisors information needed to complete an Electronic Personnel Action Form (EPAF).
 You must collect the work clearance form after you have made the job offer but before you submit the EPAF.
 You may, however, verbally ask if the student has a Federal Work-Study or Campus Job award at any time during the hiring process.

 - Electronic Personnel Action Form (EPAF): To add the student employee to payroll, an EPAF must be submitted.